ZaneMa528/Invocieflow-ui/user-story.md

      - User can fill out a form with essential invoice fields
      - System validates input in real-time
      - System creates invoice in Reckon One via API
-     - System converts Reckon invoice to UBL XML format
+     - System automatically converts Reckon invoice to UBL XML format
+     - System automatically validates the UBL XML against Australian standards
-     - User can download or proceed with the generated UBL XML invoice
+     - User can view validation results and send the invoice if valid

-6. **PDF Invoice Data Extraction**
+6. **PDF Invoice Data Extraction** (FUTURE)
    - As a business owner, I want to upload PDF invoices so that the system can extract data and convert it to a standardized e-invoice.
    - Acceptance Criteria:
      - User can upload PDF invoices